Mas9311/task-list/README.md

  3. Paste the text into the file.
 I recommend grouping your custom aliases together at the bottom of the file.
  1. Save your changes.
 If you're using the <code>nano</code> editor, press \[Ctrl X] to exit, \[Y] to save, then \[Enter] to save the name of the file as is.
  1. <code>source \~/.profile</code> to make your new aliases visible.

- 1. Now you can type, in Terminal, the name of your new aliases from any folder to execute the corresponding commands.
+Voilà, your aliases are now complete.
+You may now type the aliases anywhere to run the program.